-The trail between Magome and Tsumago is a well maintained section of the former Nakasendo, the route that ran along the Kiso Valley and connected Tokyo with Kyoto during the Edo Period.
-The trail is not difficult and is well marked in English and Japanese.
-It is about 8 km long and should take two to three hours to complete at a leisurely pace.
+The trail between Magome and Tsumago is a well-maintained section of the former Nakasendo, the route that ran along the Kiso Valley and connected Tokyo with Kyoto during the Edo Period.
+The trail is relatively gentle and is well marked in English and Japanese.
+It is about 8 kilometers long and takes around 2-3 hours to walk at a leisurely pace.

-The trail leads through the countryside and passes right alongside the houses and fields of local residents.
-The trail also intersects with the road and hikers must tread along asphalt for some portions.
+The trail leads through the forest and countryside and, in parts, passes right alongside the houses and fields of local residents.
+The trail also intersects with the road, and hikers must tread along asphalt for some portions.
 Despite this, a walk along the Magome-Tsumago trail is a highly enjoyable part of visiting the Kiso Valley.
-From Magome to Tsumago involves less uphill walking than the opposite direction.
+Walking from Magome to Tsumago involves slightly less uphill sections than walking the opposite direction.